Talk about Black Power!

 If poor minorities were involved at all, they were the ones who got in late to the game and overpaid for meager housing, got the worst loan deals, and have already been foreclosed upon, as they cannot afford to use lawyers and legal tactics to stay in their homes.

 Which is not to say it never happens.
-I attended a law conference recently, where an attorney from Rural Georgia taught us about the fine art of lien-stripping, and he used as one example, a young couple who were able to lien-strop their house, so they ended up owing only a fraction of the original mortgage, which they paid back on a principle-only five-year repayment plan.
+I attended a law conference recently, where an attorney from Rural Georgia taught us about the fine art of lien-stripping, and he used as one example, a young couple who were able to lien-strip their house, so they ended up owing only a fraction of the original mortgage, which they paid back on a principle-only five-year repayment plan.
 So yea, some folks worked the system and came out ahead.
-But they are the minority, not the root cause.
+But they are in the minority, not the root cause, and not usually minorities.

 And as I noted before, organized crime had a role in outright mortgage fraud - the buying and selling of houses in dummy "straw-man" transactions that netted huge profits for some criminals and got some greedy attorneys disbarred.